 Colorado’s Sex Offender Intensive Supervision Program (SOISP) is a required intensive probation program for non-violent, low-risk sex offenders who were not sentenced to prison.

-Colorado SOISP carries numerous obligations as well as severe restrictions on your rights.
-Violating any of these requirements can get you sent to prison to serve out your full sentence.
+If you are subject to the SOISP, you have many obligations and severe restrictions on your rights.
+Violating any of these conditions can get you sent to prison to serve out your full sentence.

 Below, our Colorado criminal defense lawyers explain what you need to know about Colorado Sex Offender Intensive Supervised Probation.

 - 1. Who is eligible for Colorado SOISP?

 - 2. How long will sex offender probation last?